piyush-hack/Adventure-guild/README.md

 # Adventure-guild
-An app to put and accept request
+A site to put and accept request